ThibaultCapelle/BlenderPy/README.md

 # BlenderPy

 BlenderPy is a high level python API wrapped around the Blender python API, but which can be used from a python interpreter thanks to a server running on a Blender add-on.
+The link to the pdocs generated API doc is [link text](html/BlenderPy/index.html 'title text')

 ## Installation